LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

     **Note:** the email may be in your **Junk Email** Folder.

-    You should now be able to view the full message body and it's contents:
+    You should now be able to view the full message body and its contents:

     ![Screenshot of Office Message Encryption Message](/Images/OME_Working.png)